simonneutert/ka-ching-demo/README.md

 3. Run `docker-compose up --build` in the root directory of this repository
 4. `ka-ching-backend` is now running on `localhost:4567`
 5. Want to use `binding.pry`?
 Then: `docker attach ka-ching-demo-frontend-1` in another terminal window 😎

+### Reset the database

+Stop your containers `ctrl + c` and run `docker-compose down` in the root directory of this repository.
+Then run `docker-compose up --build` again.
+And follow the steps below once more 😉

 ### IMPORTANT If it is your first time running the application<!-- omit in toc -->